MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ## Base64 encoding of binary blobs

 [Base64](https://en.wikipedia.org/wiki/Base64) is a standard way of encoding binary blob as a sequence of printable ASCII characters.
-The characters used are confide to the alpha-numeric and two punctuation characters (+ and /).
+The characters used are confided to the alpha-numeric and two punctuation characters (+ and /).
 Because there are 64 legal possible characters each one represents 6 bits of binary data.

 ## Expected Output Format for Two Level IDs

-Systems that support two levels if hierarchy are expected to emit the two IDs (the top level ID and the Span ID separated by a '-'.
+Systems that support two levels of hierarchy are expected to emit the two IDs (the top-level ID and the Span ID separated by a '-'.
 It is expected that these two IDs are will be encoded using Base64.
-For example a system having a 16 byte top level ID and a 8 byte Span ID could emit an ID like the following
+For example, a system having a 16 bytes top-level ID and an 8 bytes Span ID could emit an ID like the following
 ```
     3qdi2JDFioDFjDSF223f23-SdfD8DF908D
 ```
-That is it would have 22 characters (* 6 = 132 bits ~= 8 bytes) for the top level ID and 11 characters
+That is it would have 22 characters (* 6 = 132 bits ~= 8 bytes) for the top-level ID and 11 characters
 for the secondary ID (8 bytes)

-It is recommended that the top level ID use 16 bytes of binary data for its top level ID space and encode it using Base64.
-This results in 22 characters for the top level ID.
+It is recommended that the top-level ID use 16 bytes of binary data for its top-level ID space and encode it using Base64.
+This results in 22 characters for the top-level ID.

 ## Expected Output Format for a Multi-Level ID

-Systems that support multiple levels of hierarchy will use a '.' to TERMINATE all but the top level of the ID hierarchy.
+Systems that support multiple levels of hierarchy use a '.' to TERMINATE all but the top level of the ID hierarchy.
 Base64 is recommended for all the component IDs.
-Like the two level system the top level ID needs to be large so as to guarantee system-wide uniqueness.
-Identifiers after the top level only need to be unique within the context of the parent ID and thus can typically be very small An example might be:
+Like the two level system the top-level ID needs to be large so as to guarantee system-wide uniqueness.
+Identifiers after the top level only need to be unique within the context of the parent ID and thus can typically be very small.
+An example might be:
 ```
     3qdi2JDFioDFjDSF223f23-A.3.B.q.3S.34.3.42.2.A.B.C.